 Obsessive Compulsive Disorder (OCD)

-What Is Obsessive Compulsive Disorder (OCD)?
+What Is Obsessive-Compulsive Disorder (OCD)?

-Thought to be an anxiety disorder that causes ordinary worries and doubts to amplify, about 2.2 million adults are affected by an obsessive compulsive disorder (OCD) according to the National Institute of Mental Health (NIMH).
+Thought to be an anxiety disorder that causes ordinary worries and doubts to amplify, about 2.2 million adults are affected by an obsessive-compulsive disorder (OCD), according to the National Institute of Mental Health (NIMH).
 Men and women receive the diagnosis equally, with about one-third reporting symptoms as early as childhood.
 Individuals with OCD may or may not realize that their ritualistic behavior is senseless, but they are powerless to stop it.

-For instance, someone may go through a door several times until they get it “just right”, or a student may take longer on a test because they keep erasing checkmarks to make them look “perfect.”
+For instance, someone may go through a door several times until they get it “just right,” or a student may take longer on a test because they keep erasing checkmarks to make them look “perfect.”
 Often, individuals diagnosed with OCD have difficulties getting to work or school because of the time lost on their rituals.
 For instance, they may repeatedly dress and undress to perfect the routine and never make it out the door.

-Signs and Symptoms of OCD
+Signs & Symptoms of OCD

 Individuals with OCD often have a substance use disorder to cope with their symptoms, making it important to seek help from a trained professional who can accurately diagnose the problems and prescribe the right course of treatment.